Pueblo, Colorado: Government

 Pueblo is a state-chartered municipal corporation, previously governed by its city council without the office of mayor and administered by a city manager.
 In 2017 voters passed Question 2A changing the city charter to a strong-mayor form of city government known as "Mayor-Council Government".
 Only two other cities in the state of Colorado use the strong-mayor form of government, Denver and Colorado Springs.
 In 2018 an election was held for mayor for the first time in over sixty years, due to none of the sixteen candidates getting more than fifty percent of the vote, a runoff was required to decide the winner.

-In January 2019 attorney Nicholas Gradisar faced former Pueblo City Council President Steve Nawrocki, Gradisar prevailed and was sworn in as mayor on the first of February for a term of five years, with all subsequent mayoral terms being four years and a maximum of two consecutive terms.
+In January 2019 attorney Nick Gradisar faced former Pueblo City Council President Steve Nawrocki, Gradisar prevailed and was sworn in as mayor on the first of February for a term of five years, with all subsequent mayoral terms being four years and a maximum of two consecutive terms.

+Gradisar ran for re-election in 2023 and faced a runoff against Heather Graham in January 2024.
+In the runoff, Graham defeated Gradisar and was sworn in as mayor on February 1, 2024.

 The deputy mayor is selected by the mayor and must be confirmed by a vote of the city council, the deputy mayor serves a term of one year.
 According to the city charter, the deputy mayor must be a city department head.

 The city council is elected by the residents of the city.
 There are seven council seats, four of which are elected by district, and three elected at-large.

-Pueblo is included in Colorado's 3rd Congressional District in the U.S. House of Representatives, and is currently represented by Republican Lauren Boebert.
-Pueblo is also included in the 3rd District of the Colorado State Senate, currently represented by Democrat Nick Hinrichsen, and District 46 of the Colorado State House, currently represented by Democrat Daneya Esgar.
+Pueblo is included in Colorado's 3rd Congressional District in the U.S. House of Representatives, and is currently represented by Republican Jeff Hurd.
+Pueblo is also included in the 3rd District of the Colorado State Senate, currently represented by Democrat Nick Hinrichsen, and districts 46 and 62 of the Colorado State House, currently represented by Democrats Tisha Mauro and Matthew Martinez.